Dyalog/ride/docs/the_dyalog_development_environment.md

 ### Menu Bar

+!!!note "Menu Bar Differences"
     The menu bar menu options on macOS are different to those on Microsoft Windows and Linux.
 This section details the options for Microsoft Windows and Linux; for the macOS options see the [Dyalog for macOS UI Guide](https://docs.dyalog.com/latest/Dyalog%20for%20macOS%20UI%20Guide.pdf).

 The menu names in the menu bar and the options under each menu can be [customised](menu_tab.md).